OnurGumus/onurgumus.github.io/_posts/2021-02-07-Demystifying-the-volatile-keyword.md

 ## Why volatile does not help

 Perhaps one of the most confusing concepts is the **volatile** keyword which is also available in C++ and Java.
 It is known roughly to prevent race conditions like above.
 There is also a separate discussion for the volatile keyword being redundant on Intel x86 and Intel x64 due to [strong memory model](https://en.wikipedia.org/wiki/Memory_ordering) these CPUs offer.
-But that's not true and volatile does make a difference to some applications on .NET even if the program runs under those CPU's and we will briefly see why.
+But that's not true and volatile does make a difference to some applications on .NET even if the program runs under those CPUs and we will briefly see why.

 If we go back to our example above we observe despite the fact that we have marked our fields as volatile, it didn't help.
 Why is that so?